-PADICO and some of its subsidiaries have obtained overdraft accounts and facilities for clearing checks deducted from local and regional banks in US Dollars, Jordanian Dinars and Israeli Shekels.
-The total ceiling amount as at December 31, 2021 was U.S. \$ 999,000 and the balance utilized from these facilities amounted to U.S. \$ 4,415,000.
-These facilities are subject to variable interest rates ranging from 4.5% to 8.5%.
+Some of subsidiaries have obtained overdraft accounts and facilities for clearing checks deducted from local and regional banks in US Dollars, Jordanian Dinars and Israeli Shekels.
+The total ceiling amount as at December 31, 2022 was U.S. \$ 6,381,000 and the balance utilized from these facilities amounted to U.S. \$ 1,624,000 as at December 31, 2022.
+These facilities are subject interest rates ranging from 4.5% to 8.5%.